 The main difference between hospital and home care has to do with the setting itself.
 The hospital is a primary setting for nurses and a secondary setting for families.
 On the other hand, the home is the primary setting for the family and a secondary setting for nurses.
 Under normal circumstances, nurses are the authorities on nursing care in the hospital and parents are the authority on their family life in the home.
-In the hospital, nurses do not do much consulting with parents about what is done, and in the home parents rarely consult with anyone on how they function or about the decisions they make.
+In the hospital, nurses often do not consult much with parents about what is done.
+In the home, parents rarely consult with anyone on how they function or the decisions they make.
 Under normal circumstances, the hospital and the home are two distinct and discrete environments.
-However, in the context of home care, there is a blending of these two settings which can and often does create a difficult situation for nurses and parents.
+However, in the context of home care, these two settings collide, creating a unique and sometimes difficult situation for nurses and parents.

-Prior to taking the child with a disability home, parents should be taught the child's total care.
+Prior to taking the child with a disability home, parents should learn the child's total care.
 When this is done, parents usually know more about the individual care of their child than any professional coming to the home.
 The parents become the experts in the total, day-to-day care of their child at home.
-Parents are not used to being in charge of nursing care but they are used to being the authority at home.
+Parents are not used to being in charge of nursing care but are used to being the authority at home.
 Nurses are not used to providing nursing care in homes but are used to being the authority on nursing care.
 Conflicts may arise once home care begins because the parents have "home court" advantage and know more about the specific child but do not have the overall knowledge base and experience of the nurse.

-The home setting carries with it other differences from the hospital, in addition to the issues related to authority.
-In a hospital unit there are prescribed and enforced standards of care, there is a fairly contained space in which to carry out care and there are limitations about who can visit and for how long.
+Home care nurses must also adjust to a work environment that's drastically different than a hospital setting.
+In a hospital unit, there are prescribed and enforced standards of care, and a fairly contained space in which to provide care.
 There are also defined lines of authority for determining care and for enforcing rules and regulations.
-In the home, there should exist more of a family professional partnership, with the family taking the lead in determining the household "rules and routines" and nurses taking a less directional role.
+In the home, more of a family-professional partnership should exist, with the family taking the lead in determining the household "rules and routines."
+Nurses should take a less directional role.
 There may be specified standards of care but who, where, and when care will be provided is not as easily defined as in the hospital.
 Frequency and duration of visits and numbers of visitors or playmates are more relaxed and, therefore, less controlled than in the hospital.
 Nurses have less control over to whom and to what the child is exposed.
 They are more at the mercy of the environment in the home setting than they are accustomed to in the hospital.
-There are a greater number of decisions which need to be made by family and nurses about how to balance normal developmental experiences with care needs and there is a real sense of isolation from other professionals with whom to discuss treatment plans, progress and problem solving.
+There are a greater number of decisions that must be made by family and nurses about how to balance normal developmental experiences with care needs.
+There is a real sense of isolation from other professionals with whom to discuss treatment plans, progress and problem-solving.

 Similarly, the home is more relaxed than the hospital environment, with fewer backups or supports available to help.
 While it may be desirable to be able to focus more intensely on one patient, there are also fewer challenges than offered by a hospital environment.
-Boredom and complacency may be a problem as home care can become almost too casual at times and the professionalism required in the hospital may become diluted by the home environment.
+Boredom and complacency may be a problem as home care can become almost too casual at times.
+The professionalism required in the hospital may become diluted by the home environment.